-SPRING PRUNING of established roses in the Midwest is always a gamble.
+SPRING PRUNING of established roses is always a gamble.
 If you prune too early, late spring frosts can kill all the canes.
 If you prune too late, some of the plants’ strength will be lost in the growth of the top shoots (spinach).

 You and you alone must be the judge of when to prune your roses.
 All roses must be pruned in the spring–don’t think you can skip this job.